slabbi/Z80-CPU-Tester/Model 1/Hardware/README.md

 ### 27C256

-* Instead of the 27256 EPROM you can also use a AT29C256.
+* Instead of the 27256 EPROM you can also use an AT29C256.
 * You can also use a Winbond W27C512.
 Note that Pin 1 is connected to Vcc, so when using a W27C512 you have to program the firmware at address 0x8000.

 ### SRAM 32k x 8